laggykiller/hackintosh-gmk-nucbox2/README.md

 Feel free to submit pull requests to help improve this project!

-The EFI should also work in BeeLink SEi8
+The EFI may work in BeeLink SEi8, but I cannot support it.
+Please go to https://github.com/daliansky/Beelink-SEI8-Hackintosh

 # How to use?
 For more details, read dortania guide: https://dortania.github.io/OpenCore-Install-Guide/